-Typically, this can be done by cutting no more than 5dB as we talked about above.
-The trick is to do this around the 300Hz area, though.
-However, this only really works if you are dealing with good vocals.
+Typically, this can be done by cutting no more than 5dB, as we talked about above.
+The trick is to do this around the 300Hz area.
+However, this only really works if you’re dealing with good vocals.

 Issues to Watch For

-Here are some of the most significant issues that can occur with a vocalist instrument while recording that can be fixed with EQ:
+Here are some of the most significant issues that can occur with a vocalist instrument while recording that can be fixed with a proper EQ:

 Though primarily fixed with a de-esser, this problem can be addressed with a little cutting in the EQ.
-Sibilance is when the vocalist produces harsh consonant sounds.
+Sibilance is when the singer’s vocals sound harsh and produce consonant sounds.
 This can really take the oomph out of a vocal.